ManyThreads/prothos/README.md

 ## Running ProThOS with MyThOS in the QEMU virtual machine

-* First, run `git submodule init && git submodule update && mythos/3rdparty/mcconf/install-python-libs.sh && mythos/3rdparty/install-libcxx.sh` in order to install the needed libraries for the build configuration tool.
+* First, run `git submodule update --init --recursive && mythos/3rdparty/mcconf/install-python-libs.sh && mythos/3rdparty/install-libcxx.sh` in order to install the needed libraries for the build configuration tool.
 This requires python, pip, qemu and virtualenv.
 * Now you can run `make` in the root folder.
 This will assemble the source code into the subfolder `prothos-amd64`.
 * Change into the `prothos-amd64` folder and run `make qemu`.
 This will compile the init application, the kernel, and finally boot the kernel image inside the qemu emulator.
 The debug and application output will be written to the console.
 * Whenever you add or remove files from modules (the `mcconf.module` files in the `prothos` folder), rerun `make` in the root folder and then `make clean` in the target-specific folder.